Ensuring your research is easily identifiable is very important and can be achieved by:

 It is important to add all your publications to ULRIS, UL’s Research Information System.
 ULRIS will automatically download your new publications from Web of Science and allow your academic profile to automatically feed your department’s website.
 More information on ULRIS can be found at http://www2.ul.ie/web/WWW/Services/Research/Research_Information_System.

-You can also create a ResearcherID which is an author identifier unique to Web of Science.
-ResearcherID enables you to manage your publication lists, track your Web of Science times cited counts and h-index, and avoid author misidentification.
-Your ResearcherID can also link to your ORCID account.
+Publons allows you to manage your publication lists, track your Web of Science times cited counts and h-index, and avoid author misidentification.
+You can link your Publons profile to your ORCID account.

 In the 'My Citations' service of Google Scholar, you can create a profile and track the citations to your publications.
 The researcher profile also computes citation metrics including the h-index.
 New items will automatically be added to your profile as Google Scholar finds them.
 If you make your researcher profile public it will appear in Google Scholar search results and increase the visibility of all your research outputs.